Calls for Expression of Interest from Postdoctoral Researchers

 - Business marketing, supply chain management, inter-organisational strategy, and innovation

 - Equality, diversity and inclusion in work, careers and organisations

 - International monetary economics and finance; macro and development economics; labour economics behaviour, institutions and networks; intellectual property

-- Accounting and business history
+- Accounting and accountability